-Once a two-node cluster has been created, further nodes can be added simply by creating another M-Link Server with reference to any of the existing nodes.
-The initial node retains no special status; all members of a cluster are equal peers.
+In a two-node cluster the initial node retains no special status; both members of a cluster are equal peers.

 Creating a cluster, or adding subsequent nodes to an existing cluster, requires that you provide the M-Link Server passphrase (see Figure 2.21, "M-Link Server passphrase").